storify/chrome/README.md

 Features / Description
 -----

+- Deep integration with Twitter.com, Facebook.com, YouTUBE.com, Instagram and Topsy which adds a Storify action link to all tweets, posts, videos, images.
 - Rich context menu - right-click and create stories from anywhere on the web.
 - Select text and right-click the selected text to quote the text in your story.
 - Right-click links to Storify the linked page.
-- Deep integration with #newtwitter which adds a Storify action link to all tweets.

 Issues